 This week on New Settlers: Enjoy a rare performance by The Sherpas - a contemporary folk group made up of three established singer-songwriters: Tom Kimmell, Tom Prasada-Rao and Michael Lille, recorded at the Old Settlers Inn.

-Listen for folk and Americana musician Slaid Cleaves, recorded at the Old Settlers Inn.
+Listen for folk and Americana musician Slaid Cleaves (based in Austin, TX), recorded at the Old Settlers Inn.
 Slaid performs both as a solo acoustic act and with other musicians.
 He first gained notice in 1992 when he won the Kerrville Folk Festival "New Folk" competition.
-He hit the Americana charts in 2000 with his album and song "Broke Down.”
-In 2006 he released “Unsung,” a collection of songs written by other singer-songwriters.
+He hit the Americana charts in 2000 with his album and song "Broke Down."

 Listen for Krista Detor at the Old Settlers Inn.
 Krista is a singer-songwriter who has performed at venues around the world – including several times at the Old Settlers Inn.
-She's currently an artist in residence at the American Embassy School in New Dehli, India.
-She has ventured beyond standard songwriting and is currently working on a non-traditional musical theater piece based on “The Songlines” by Bruce Chatwin.
+She's been writing music for film, TV and stage.
+She was an artist-in-residence in India.
+With all that, she still manages to tour a bit.
+As usual, the audience brings out the best in a singer-songwriter.